- Written by Dr.Mehmet Demircioglu

 The weak point is that many clinics do not speak about PRP in this language.
 They speak about it as if it is a powerful solution.
 In reality, in many patients, the effect is limited, modest, or difficult to appreciate without careful comparison over time.

 So yes, PRP may help in the right patient.
-But I do not think it should be marketed as if it is going to transform a patient with significant baldness.
+But it should not be marketed as if it is going to transform a patient with significant baldness.

 PRP is more reasonable when there are still living miniaturized follicles to support, the diagnosis is clear, the patient understands the limits, and the treatment is not being sold as a replacement for a real hair loss strategy.

-The patient should also know how success will be judged.
+The patient also needs to know how success will be judged.
 If the goal is less shedding, slightly better caliber, or slower visible decline, that is a more direct conversation.
-If the promise is a rebuilt hairline or a dramatic transformation, the patient should be skeptical.
+If the promise is a rebuilt hairline or a dramatic transformation, skepticism is appropriate.

 This part should be explained much more clearly than it usually is.